Don't know an atomiser from a clearomiser? Propylene glycol from vegetable glycerine? This vaping glossary is for you.

 Temperature Control – Technology which controls the temperature inside a vaping device, for both safety reasons and to produce a better all round vaping experience.

 Tube Mod – Short for ‘tube modular’.
-This is a kind of APV, so named as the device is literally in the shape of a tube, with a mouthpiece at the top.
+This is a kind of APV (Advanced Personal Vaporiser), adequately named as the device is literally in the shape of a tube, with a mouthpiece at the top.

-Vegetable Glycerine (VG) – A natural chemical which is normally colourless and odourless, VG helps to create the cloud Along with propylene glycol, it’s one of the key ingredients in eLiquids.
+Vegetable Glycerine (VG) – A chemical which is normally colourless and odourless, VG helps to create the cloud along with propylene glycol, it’s one of the key ingredients in eLiquids.
 Vuse only use pharmaceutical grade vegetable glycerine in our products.

 Wattage – A measure of the rate at which electrical energy is used by any electrical product.
 So this gives a measurement of the power used by your device, usually with vape devices using wick and coil technology the higher the wattage the bigger the vapour cloud.